spizeck/Sea-Saba-Knowledge-Base/docs/Freight/HassellFreeDocs.md

-# SOP: Managing Freight Data and Communication with Hassell Free Shipping
+# Managing Freight Data and Communication with Hassell Free Shipping

 ## Purpose

 To outline the process for sending shipment information to Hassell Free Shipping for freight transport to Saba.

 ## Scope

-For staff managing the shipment of goods via Hassell Free.
+This SOP applies to staff managing the shipment of goods via Hassell Free.

+## Procedure

-## Key Deadlines
+### Key Deadlines
 - **Cargo Cutoff**: Every other Monday as per the schedule located [Here](../files/2025%20Shipping%20to%20Saba%20Calendar.pdf).
 - **Documentation Cutoff**: Same as cargo cutoff.
 - **Arrival**: Cargo arrives the following week via Orion.

-## Procedure

 ### Place Invoice in Shared Folder
 - **Shared Folder**: